-- high fructose corn syrup
+- high fructose corn syrup (linked to cancer!)

 - partially hydrogenated oils